Pretro/PortfolioMileStone/README.md

 # Code
 + Template code in this project was taken from Starter template section at [Bootstrap](https://getbootstrap.com/)
 + Code for the header, work experience, about me section was taken from granos de cafe tutorial in Youtube [Granos de cafe](https://www.youtube.com/watch?v=xcBTYXgEfdw&list=PLUW3XAK9O3HHv6LPCxTDLvg_YQMVNeiJZ)
-+ Code for the contact form was taken from the miniproject tutorial from [Code Institute]
++ Code for the contact form was taken from the miniproject tutorial from [Code Institute](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/715392be2ba942abb1b6f9eaf566aed6/?child=first)
++ Code for the footer was taken from [The Providers](https://www.youtube.com/watch?v=_6GzZfJP2VE)
 ## __Acknowledgements__

 + I want to start thanking Sara Johansson for helping with this project and giving kindly information about her carrer and study background.